envytools/envytools/docs/hw/falcon/intro.rst

 .. todo:: figure out remaining circuitry

-The base falcon hardware comes in three different revisions:
+The base falcon hardware comes in several different revisions:

 - version 0: used on G98, MCP77, MCP79
 - version 3: used on GT215+, adds a crude VM system for the code segment,